-If you are one of the lucky ones and you are preparing for a holiday with your little ones, check out my top tips below:
+Here in the UK, our summer holidays are about to begin.
+If you are one of the lucky ones and you off on holiday with your little one, check out my top tips below:

 1. Good News